 Image: Equine Ambulance unit preparing to depart a farm for a specialized sling transport of a horse with a severe case of laminitis to North Carolina State University Veterinary Hospital.

 The only emergency response unit to hire for your event, whether it is a steeplechase, cross-country event, schooling day, rodeo, organized trail ride, western/english show, endurance ride, or other equestrian activity.

 Image: Equine Ambulance standing by for emergency response at a Combined Driving Event.

-We provide removal and relocation services, burial services, and cremation arrangements using specialized equipment to handle your beloved with compassion and lay them to rest with the dignity they deserve.
+We provide removal and relocation services with options for burial, composting, cremation, and donation of deceased to a carnivore (lions, tigers, etc.) sanctuary, using specialized equipment to handle your beloved with compassion and the dignity they deserve.

 Image: Gravesite prepped for a memorial photo requested by client

 4Hooves Large Animal Services, LLC is known not only for the services we provide but for the training courses, clinics, educational presentations, seminars, and consultations we offer.
 Our various educational and training programs are well suited for emergency responders, veterinary professionals, animal control officers, humane rescue organizations, equine/livestock owners and professionals, wildlife officers, and anyone with a vested interest in equines and other livestock, or large animals, in any capacity.